-Marshmallow root, known scientifically as Althaea officinalis, is a valuable ingredient known for its diverse roles in culinary applications and traditional medicine.
-The root, native to Europe, Western Asia, and Northern Africa, bears a sweet flavor and is known for its thick, mucilaginous texture, making it a unique addition to various dishes and health concoctions.
+Marshmallow root, scientifically known as Althaea officinalis, is a valuable ingredient historically used in culinary applications.
+The root, native to Europe, Western Asia, and Northern Africa, adds a unique touch to various dishes and health concoctions due to its sweet flavor and thick, mucilaginous texture.

 Botanical Name: Althaea Officinalis

 Also known as: 棉花糖根, جذر الخطمي, Hollyhock, Khatmi, Althaea officinalis, Althaea taurinensis, Althaeae Folium, Althaeae Radi, Althée, Altea, Alteia, Althea, Guimauve, Guimauve Officinale, Gulkhairo, Herba Malvae, Mallards, Malvavisco, Marsh Maillo, Mauve Blanche, Mortification Root, Racine de Guimauve, Sweet Weed, Wymote